Easy Greek Shrimp Pasta with feta, spinach and olives. An instant family favorite!

-Try making our Greek Shrimp Pasta with a loaf of warm bread and a fresh green salad.
+Try serving our Greek Shrimp Pasta with a loaf of warm bread and a fresh green salad.
 It’s an surefire way to get your family around the table one more time this week.

 Greek Shrimp Pasta

-- 1 pound favorite pasta (I used linguini.)
+- 1 pound dried pasta I used linguini.

 - 1 tablespoon olive oil